Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 * `metadata` - *Optional*.
 List of user-defined metadata parameters specific to this metric where each parameter is a string in format: `param.name=param.value`.

+#### Reversible Metrics

-Additionally, some regular metrics have a logical condition that needs to be met when calculating metric increment per each individual row.
-If metric condition is not met, then `Failure` status is returned for this particular row of data.
+Some regular metrics have a logical condition that needs to be met when calculating metric increment per each individual row.
+These metrics can ***fail*** if this condition is not met.
+What is more importantly, is that in some situations it is quite desirable that metric will ***fail*** when its condition IS met.

+In order to support such functionality, we made error collection logic for regular metrics with condition to be reversible.
+This means, that you can choose whether metric fails, when its condition is met or vice versa.
+This is controlled via additional boolean parameter called `reversed`.
+This parameter is optional and is set to `false` for most of the regular metrics with condition.

+Further, regular metrics with condition will be called ***reversible metrics*** due to fact that error collection logic for them can be reversed.
+Thus, if `reversed` parameter is set to `false` and metric condition is not met, then `Failure` status is returned for this particular row of data.
+In case if `reversed` parameter is set to `true` metric will fail when its condition IS met.

+Regular metrics that do not have logical condition can also fail, but their failure logic is not reversible.

 Scenario when metric can yield `Failure` status are explicitly described for each metric below.
 See [Status Model used in Results](../02-general-concepts/03-StatusModel.md) chapter for more information on status model.